• Skip to primary navigation

 This vegan Kung Pao tofu recipe is perfect for those who want to add more plant-based protein to their diet without sacrificing flavor.
 It can be served with rice or noodles for a filling and satisfying meal.

 The flavor and texture of this meal are just perfect.
 Crispy Tofu and crunchy bell peppers in a sweet and spicy sauce.
-It is a flavor explosion!
+It is so flavorful!

-My whole family loves this meal, like the Tofu Broccoli Stir Fry and Spinach Tofu.
+My whole family loves this meal, like the Tofu Tikka Masala, Tofu Broccoli Stir Fry, and Spinach Tofu.
 And I love that I can make this weeknight dinner easily in less than 30 minutes.

 What is Kung Pao Tofu?